-The New Jersey Academy of Science is proud to be completing its sixtieth four year of active work in NJ.
-In 1954, corporate professionals and academicians saw the need to encourage the furthering of scientific research and education in NJ.
+The New Jersey Academy of Science is proud to be working on seven decades of active work in NJ.
+In 1954, academicians and corporate professionals saw the need to encourage the furthering of scientific research and education in NJ.
 They founded the NJAS with the vision that the Academy of Science would play a dynamic role in the state’s scientific community.
-Several years later, the Academy became an affiliate of the American Association for the Advancement of Science (AAAS) and a member of the National Academies of Science (NAS).
+Several years later, the Academy became an affiliate of the American Association for the Advancement of Science (AAAS) and a member of the National Association of Academies of Science (NAAS).
 Since that time, the Academy has grown to become a vital nexus between corporations, academia, and state government in NJ.

-In the last fifty years, thousands of hours have been invested by our members with many awards and grants having been given to deserving students, all with the intent to encourage and nurture the scientists and science educators of tomorrow.
+In the last six decades, thousands of hours have been invested by our members to give numerous awards and grants to deserving students, all with the intent to encourage and nurture the scientists and science educators of tomorrow.

 Looking ahead, it is clear that the demands and challenges that lay ahead require renewed effort and commitment.
 The demands on the scientific community to meet a variety of global technological challenges have never been greater.
 Our national leaders today view the application of scientific breakthroughs as the solution to many unidentified challenges to be faced in the next fifty years.
 New Jersey stands at the forefront of much of this research.